 Back to the TV now, I'm watching Nick Knowles Original Features which is good solid daytime viewing.

-Paul Clarke's blog - I live in Hythe in Kent.
+Paul Clarke's blog - I live in Hythe in the far South.
 Wed to Clare + dad to two, I'm a full-stack web engineer, + I do js / Node, some ruby, other languages etc. I like pubbing, parkrun, eating, home automation and other diy jiggery-pokery, history, genealogy, Television, squirrels, pirates, lego, and TIME TRAVEL.